lakshya-sikri-new/Ecommerce-Dashboard/README.md

 # Overview
 The E-commerce Sales Dashboard is a comprehensive tool designed to provide insights into monthly sales trends, top-performing countries, market regions, product categories, and customer segments.
 This README file serves as a guide to understanding the key features and functionalities of the dashboard.

+The dashboard offers a holistic view of sales performance, covering various aspects such as monthly sales trends, geographical distribution, product categories, and customer segments.
+This comprehensive perspective enables stakeholders to understand the dynamics of their e-commerce business and make informed decisions.

+With interactive visualizations and drill-down capabilities, the dashboard empowers users to delve deeper into sales data, analyze trends, and identify key drivers of revenue.
+By leveraging data-driven insights, stakeholders can make strategic decisions to capitalize on opportunities and address challenges effectively.

 # Features
 # Monthly Sales Trend
 Visualizes the trend of monthly sales over time.